helltf/helltfbot-v2/README.md

 ADMIN = 100
 ```

-The permissions for a user inside the database defaults to 0, which corresponds to a normal user in twitch chat.
+Access level for any user inside of the database always defaults to 0, while the chat permissions of a user are automatically set to either USER, SUB, VIP, MOD or BROADCASTER depending on his role in a given twitch chat.
+Therefore permissions of a single user can vary between different chats.
-The permissionlevel of sub, vip, mod and broadcaster differs between channels, therefore allowing a specific user to execute commands only in specific channels.
-Users with the dev or admin rule are allowed to almost execute every command anywhere.
-Devs and admins are able to execute almost every command everywhere
-Negative permissions are reserved for blocked users, to block anyone from interacting with the bot.
+Users with the DEV or ADMIN role are permitted to execute most/all commands in any chat, while negative permissions are reserved for blocked users, preventing someone from interacting with the bot at all.

-### Testing (TDD)
-I aim towards building a well maintained and developed project with this bot.
-AS a conclusion I try to test as much of the code as possible.
-At the moment only unit- and integrationtests are implemented, which might be changed in the future.
-Details about the tests can be found in the section [unit-tests](#unit-tests) and [integration-tests](#integration-tests)
+## Development

 ### Database

-Mariadb serves as a mysql database to store the information gathered by the bot.
-In the future there might be an implementation of redis to store in memory data.
+MariaDB is used as a database to store any information gathered by the bot.
+In the future there might be an additional Redis layer to store very frequently accessed data in-memory.

 ### CI-CD

-Each pull request on the master or feature branch will run through 4 different jobs.
-The intire pipeline consists of linting, building, unit-testing and integration-testing.
-In case one of the job fails, the pipeline will conclude as failed.
-Pull Request on the feature or master branch are required to pass all checks before merging.
+Every push to the ```feature``` or ```master``` branches, as well as any pull request will trigger a workflow of 4 jobs, consisting of linting, building, unit-testing and integration-testing.
+Pull requests on ```feature``` or ```master``` are required to pass all checks before merging.

-## Testing with jasmine

-### Unit-Tests
+### Testing (TDD)

-Unit-tests are created inside the ./test/unit directory which contains all unit-tests for the entire project.
+My aim for this is towards building a maintainable and well-developed project, which is why I have chosen to try following test-driven development using [Jasmine](https://www.npmjs.com/package/jasmine) and cover as much of the code as possible with tests.
+At this point there are only unit and integration tests implemented, something that might change in the future.

+#### Unit Tests

-These tests are supposed to test small features or functions fairly quick and without any connection to other services.
-Unit-tests should be prefered if possible.
+All unit tests for this project are stored inside of ```./test/unit```.
+They are supposed to test small features/functions fairly quickly and without any connection to outside services and should be the preferred method for testing if possible.

-### Integration-Tests

-Integration-tests are aiming towards testing components in combination with other services, e.g. databases.
-Those tests are created inside the ./test/integration dirctory.
-To test the database properly I've a mariadb docker container running, which fullfills the purpose of being the test database.
+#### Integration Tests

+Integration tests are testing components and their connection to other services, e.g. a database.
+They are stored inside of ```./test/integration```.
+To test properly against a database I am running a MariaDB docker container, containing a suitable test database.

 ## Important libraries

-These are some of the important libraries, which are changing the way this application is created.
+These are some of the important libraries used, changing how this project is developed or making it possible in the first place.

 ### tmi.js

-[tmi.js](https://www.npmjs.com/package/tmi.js) is used to communicate with the twitch irc.
+[tmi.js](https://www.npmjs.com/package/tmi.js) is used to communicate with the twitch IRC server.

 ### typescript
-[Typescript](https://www.npmjs.com/package/typescript) is used for strong typing and better scaling Javascript apps.
+[TypeScript](https://www.npmjs.com/package/typescript) provides strong typing for scalable JavaScript apps.

 ### typeorm

-[Typeorm](https://www.npmjs.com/package/typeorm) is used to interact with the database and to avoid writing queries manually.
+[TypeORM](https://www.npmjs.com/package/typeorm) acts as an abstraction layer between the application and the database, to avoid writing manual SQL queries.

 ### jasmine

-[Jasmine](https://www.npmjs.com/package/jasmine) as mentioned [above](#testing-with-jasmine) jasmine is the test framework for this project.
+[Jasmine](https://www.npmjs.com/package/jasmine) is, [as mentioned above](#testing-with-jasmine), the test framework used for this project.

-## Associated repositories
+## Related repositories

-### Website for the bot
+### Website

-You can find the repository for the website [here](https://github.com/helltf/bot-v2-website) and the link to the deployed page [here].
-The framework for the website has not set yet.
+The bot will have an associated website used for things like a command list.
+There is a [repository](https://github.com/helltf/bot-v2-website) created for it already, but the entire project is still being planned.

-### Backend API to access data from the bot
+### Backend API

-The source code of the API can be found [here](https://github.com/helltf/bot-v2-backend).
-Language for the backend is not set yet.
+I am also working on a [rust backend](https://github.com/helltf/bot-v2-backend) to provide an API for querying data collected by the bot.